department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ### Why should I choose a medallion?

-If you have a privately purchased headstone or marker, a medallion is a good way to show Vetearn status.
+If you have a privately purchased headstone or marker, a medallion shows Vetearn status.

 Medallions are: